trong-le/aries-activity-github-source/README.md

 ```

 ### Org
 The `org` parameter is the name of the group-owned repository to grab data for.
-This parameter is only, and the single, used parameter for the method, `listOrgRepos`.
 ```javascript
 "org": "astronomer"
 ```